Leading in Times of High Volatility and Uncertainty

 5-Week Interactive Courses

-We introduce a toolkit of resilience skills through a combination of lectures and application in groups.
-In Resilience One, we focus on individual skills and apply them in interpersonal and team situations in Resilience Two.
+We introduce a toolkit of resilience skills through a combination of online lectures and application in groups.
+In Resilience One, we focus on individual skills and then apply them in interpersonal and team situations in Resilience Two.
 Participants meet virtually for one hour per week over 5 weeks to learn and practice EQ skills.
 They develop a solid set of resilience habits and behaviors designed to support them and their teams through periods of hyper-growth, disruption and change.

 Custom Programs for Organizations